ruuda/blog/posts/build-system-insights.md

 ------------------

 **Build target definitions should live as close to the source code as possible.**<br>
-Unlike a global makefile or other build definition in the repository root, a distributed approach with definitions placed throughout the repository remains maintainable even in very large repositories.
+Unlike a global makefile or other build description in the repository root, a distributed approach with definitions placed throughout the repository remains maintainable even in very large repositories.

-This is a lesson I learned from Chromium’s build system [GN][gn], and from Blaze.
+Build systems used in the largest repositories that I know of all apply this principle.
-The Blaze derivatives Pants, Buck, and Please also apply this principle, as did GN’s predecessor [GYP][gyp].
+Chromium’s build system [GN][gn] does, as did its predecessor [GYP][gyp].
+Blaze and its derivatives Pants and Buck scale to *very* large monorepos by keeping build definitions close to the source.

 **Build targets should be fine-grained.**<br>
 Having many small targets, rather than fewer large targets,